On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

 \subsection{Deformation invariance of basic Hodge/Bott--Chern numbers}

-Recently, Ra\'zny showed the rigid property of basic Hodge numbers under deformations of homologically orientable transversely Hermitian foliations on a compact manifold when $\mc F_0$ satisfies $\p\bp$-lemma and the foliations are fixed \cite[Corollary 5.3]{Ra21}.
-Motivated by this, we study the deformation invariance of basic Hodge/Bott--Chern numbers with `weak' $\p\bp$-lemmata in this subsection.
+Recently, Ra\'zny showed the rigid property of basic Hodge numbers under deformations of homologically orientable transversely Hermitian foliations on a compact manifold when $\mc F_0$ satisfies $\p\bp$-property and the foliations are fixed \cite[Corollary 5.3]{Ra21}.
+Motivated by this, we study the deformation invariance of basic Hodge/Bott--Chern numbers with `weak' $\p\bp$-properties in this subsection.

 The following theorem can be seen as the foliated version of Kodaira--Spencer's results.
-It seems that we cannot drop the homological orientability assumption as already mentioned in Remark \ref{Non}. \begin{theorem} [{\cite[Theorem 5.4]{EKAG97}, \cite[Theorem 4.5]{Ra21}}] Let $\left\{\mc F_t\right\}_{t\in U}$ be a smooth family of homologically orientable transversely Hermitian structures on a compact manifold $M$ with fixed differentiable type, parametrized by an open neighborhood $U$ of $0$ in $\mathbb{R}^{d}$.
+It seems that we cannot drop the homologically orientability assumption as already mentioned in Remark \ref{Non} (\ref{AAA}). \begin{theorem} [{\cite[Theorem 5.4]{EKAG97}, \cite[Theorem 4.5]{Ra21}}] Let $\left\{\mc F_t\right\}_{t\in U}$ be a smooth family of homologically orientable transversely Hermitian structures on a compact manifold $M$ with fixed differentiable type, parametrized by an open neighborhood $U$ of $0$ in $\mathbb{R}^{d}$.
+Fix any two non-negative integers $p,q$.
 Let $D_t: A^{p,q}(M/\mc F_t)\rightarrow A^{p,q}(M/\mc F_t)$ be a family of transversely elliptic operators of even order.
 Denote $h(t):=\dim \ker(D_t)$.
 Then $h(t)$ is upper semi-continuous.
 Furthermore, if $h(t)$ is independent of $t\in U$, then the operators $\mb G_t$ and $\mb H_t$ depend differentiably on $t\in U$.
 Here, $\mb G_t$ and $\mb H_t$ are the associated Green's operator and harmonic projection operator, respectively. \end{theorem}